 Arts & Culture Department

-The Arts and Culture Department works to fund, promote and present high-quality, community-based arts programming for the benefit of artists, residents and visitors to the City of Northampton.
+The Arts and Culture Department works to fund, promote, and present high-quality, community-based arts programming for the benefit of artists, residents, and visitors to the City of Northampton.
 The department works with the arts council to perform tasks assigned to local cultural councils under MGL c.
 10, § 58, or successor statutes.
 The department coordinates the Paradise City Cultural District under MGL c.
 10 § 58A.
 The department serves as the city’s liaison to local, regional, and statewide arts and culture organizations.
-The department provides administrative, clerical and technical support to the arts council.
+The department provides administrative, clerical, and technical support to the Arts Council.

-ABOUT PARADISE CITY CULTURAL DISTRICT
+PARADISE CITY CULTURAL DISTRICT

 The Paradise City Cultural District is home to a community of unique cultural institutions that attract established national and international artists and support emerging local artists.
-The Paradise City Cultural District spans an architecturally impressive, walkable and bikeable area encompassing approximately 14 square blocks in Northampton, Massachusetts.
+The Paradise City Cultural District spans an architecturally impressive, walkable, and bikeable area encompassing approximately 14 square blocks in Northampton, Massachusetts.

 For more information visit the Paradise District Website